Periodic KPZ fixed point with general initial conditions: Introduction and main results

-The main result of this paper extends \cite{Baik-Liu19,Baik-Liu21} to arbitrary initial conditions.
-We derive the limiting joint distributions of the periodic TASEP in the relaxation time scale for a general initial condition and demonstrate that these finite-dimensional distributions uniquely determine the periodic KPZ fixed point with a general initial condition.
+In this paper, we extend~\cite{Baik-Liu19, Baik-Liu21} and~\cite[Appendix]{Baik-Liu2024} to general initial conditions.
+We compute the limiting multipoint distributions of the PTASEP for every initial condition approximating a periodic upper semicontinuous function and prove that these finite-dimensional distributions are consistent.
+Together, these results define, for each periodic upper semicontinuous initial condition, a periodic KPZ fixed point.